Tablieh/Belle/README.md

 # Belle
-Site Belle its a marriage website i created baised on a exemple in the internet (( centre de formation ))
+Site Belle its a marriage website i created baised on a exemple in the internet (( practice javaScript and Html css ))